BILS/doi-bils-site-data/README-validate.txt

-The "validate.pl" Perl script will read the JSON file "issued_dois.json" in the current directory and try to validato all the "data_links" therein.
+The "validate.pl" Perl script will read the JSON file "issued_dois.json" in the current directory and try to validate all the "data_links" therein.

 "http" and "https" URLs: